What brought a former drug-addicted partygoer to Montligeon ?

 What brought Christian Layral, a former drug-addicted partygoer, to Montligeon?
 Watching this man with a neatly combed white beard pray for hours a day in the basilica, how hard to imagine his journey to conversion.

-Christian was born into a farming family in the Aveyron region of France.
-The nearby plate of Larzac, where hippies of all stripes settled in the 70s, appealed to the young man as soon as he finished school.
-He dropped all to go and party.
-He then entered a life disconnected from reality, a partygoer’s life.
-He believed he will one day find the answer to his quest for identity and the absolute in the hallucinations brought on by all kinds of drugs.
+Christian was born in a rural family in the Aveyron region of France.
+The nearby plateau of Larzac, where hippies of all stripes settled in the 70s, appealed to the young man as soon as he left school.
+He dropped everything to go and party.
+He then started to lose his connections to reality to lead a partygoer’s life.
+He thought he would one day find the answer to his quest for identity and the absolute in the hallucinations elicited by all kinds of drugs.

-A quick appearance at court for trial brought him to a brutal and forced landing.
-Prior to his trial, he works in a locksmith’s shop as a mere token of good goodwill.
-Although, driven by his quest for meaning, he turned to esotericism and devoured books.
-The best-seller of Henri Vincenot, Les étoiles de Compostelle (not: the stars of Compostela), was a revelation.
+A brief appearance in court for trial brought him down to a brutal and forced landing.
+Prior to his trial, he worked in a locksmith’s shop as a mere token of goodwill.
+However, driven by his quest for meaning, he turned to esotericism and read books voraciously.
+Henri Vincenot’s best-seller , The Prophet of Compostela, was a revelation.
 He decided to walk to Compostela.
-Upon reaching it, Christian was welcomed by a Spanish schoolteacher who happened to be consecrated.
-She straightaway realised that this brightly coloured hair young man of 27 was thirsty for God and sent him knocking on the door of the French monasteries.
+As he was in sight on his destination, Christian was welcomed by a Spanish schoolteacher who happened to be consecrated.
+Straightaway, she realised that this brightly-coloured hair 27 year-old young man was thirsty for God.
+So she sent him knock on the door of French monasteries.

 Christian Layral, the prodigal son, found his Father

 He finally settled in the community of the Beatitudes.
-On the feast of the Nativity of Mary, a confession triggered off a most painful realisation.
-He realised how much he had made his mother and father suffer, and really felt a tearing in his heart.
+On the celebration of the Nativity of Mary, a confession led him to a most painful realisation.
+He realised how much suffering he had caused to his mother and father.
+This triggered a very real sensation of tearing in his heart.
 Then came the flood of tears, followed by utter joy and the answer to all his questions: “This is essentially what we were created for: to love God”.
 The prodigal son had found his Father.

-claims Christian Layral who now lives in Montligeon
+says Christian Layral, who now lives in Montligeon

-Sent first to work at l’Arche to look after disabled people, Christian subsequently spent about ten years to assist an old hemiplegic priest, who shared with him, among other things, his love for the Eucharist.
-“What matters is to open your heart”.
-This is what guides Christian from now on: opening his heart to have it filled with the love of God.
+After being sent to work at L’Arche to look after disabled people, Christian spent about ten years assisting an old hemiplegic priest, who, among other things, shared his love for Eucharist with him.
+“What matters is to open your heart” says Christian.
+This principle guides him from now on: opening his heart to have it filled with the love of God.

 Leave a Reply